What Is The First Car Ever Built

 Main Subheading: The Benz Patent-Motorwagen - The First Automobile

 The Benz Patent-Motorwagen, built in 1885 by Karl Benz in Germany, is widely regarded as the world's first practical gasoline-powered automobile.
-This three-wheeled vehicle marked a pivotal moment, transitioning the concept of self-propelled vehicles from steam-powered experiments to the internal combustion engine.
+Here's the thing — this three-wheeled vehicle marked a critical moment, transitioning the concept of self-propelled vehicles from steam-powered experiments to the internal combustion engine.
 Benz’s invention was not merely a modified carriage; it was designed from the ground up as an independent, engine-driven machine, setting it apart from earlier attempts.

 Comprehensive Overview